 Now the company is shifting gears a bit and focusing instead on making slimmer, more attractive cases that offer good drop protection.

 I'm not sure it's all that different from competing cases out there, including ones from LifeProof's parent company OtterBox.
 But I like it -- it's well-designed -- and at least it costs less than LifeProof's other cases like the Next, which goes for $80 (see next slide).

 Twelve South makes a couple of leather wallet cases we like.
-The Book Book ($60), which turns your iPhone X into a vintage leather book, may be a little too bulky for a lot of people.
-But we're fans of the Journal ($70), which comes in brown (Cognac) and black.
+The Book Book, which turns your iPhone X into a vintage leather book, may be a little too bulky for a lot of people.
+But we're fans of the Journal, which comes in brown (Cognac) and black.
 It has four credit card slots on the inside and the case converts into a kickstand for watching videos.

 Rokform makes cases with an integrated dual mounting system, with both the RokSafe magnet and RokLock that's compatible with Rokform's line of mount accessories for bikes, motorcycles, cars and more.
 Its Crystal Case has a slimmer design than its Rugged Case.
 Available in multiple color options, it includes a magnetic car-mount and magnetic lanyard accessories.

 Here are its key specs:

-This is Rokform's Rugged Case, which also starts at $50 (£40 or AU$65 converted) and is available in multiple color options.
+This is Rokform's Rugged Case is available in multiple color options.
 Like the Crystal, it includes a magnetic car mount and magnetic lanyard accessories.